aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/masterhandoutslide/equals/_index.md

 | :- | :- | :- |
 | slide | [`IBaseSlide`](/slides/python-net/aspose.slides/ibaseslide) | The IBaseSlide to compare with the current IBaseSlide. |

+### Examples

+The following example shows how to compare two slides.

 ### See Also